Niko9911/Core/README.md

 Git for documentation is available [here](https://gitlab.com/IronLions/Interna/Core/wikis/git_access).

 # Security Vulnerabilities
-If you discover a security vulnerability within Laravel, please send an e-mail to support@ironlions.com.
+If you discover a security vulnerability within any of Interna packages, please send an e-mail to support@ironlions.com.
 All security vulnerabilities will be promptly addressed.